Wenyunity/WenyuniBot/README.md

 Randomly chooses between giving the Luigi and WALUIGI roles.

+### Chess

+Plays a game of chess.

 ### Work

 Gives between 600 and 1800 points.
 Waiting time between two work periods is equal to the amount of points you get in minutes.

-### Chess

-Plays a game of chess.

 ### Leaderboard

 Shows the top 10 users in a certain category.
 Current categories are `points` and `best`.

+### Eggplant

+Buy eggplants for 100 points, and try to make a profit.
+The selling market can be very variable; keep rerolling the selling price, and then sell high.
+But be warned - Eggplants only last for seven days.

 ## Necessary Setup